 pianist | accompanist | vocal coach

-Originally from Knightstown, Indiana, Nicholas received Bachelors degrees in Piano and Computer Science from the University of Notre Dame, and a Master of Music degree from UMass with a dual focus in Solo and Collaborative Piano.
+Originally from Knightstown, Indiana, Dr. Shaneyfelt received Bachelor’s degrees in Music and Computer Science from the University of Notre Dame, and a Master of Music degree from UMass with a dual focus in Solo and Collaborative Piano.
 At UMass, he was the recipient of the 2011 Eugenie May Piano Award.
 While at Notre Dame, he was the winner of the university’s concerto competition.
 His piano trio, “The Nora Trio,” was the first Notre Dame chamber ensemble to be selected as a finalist in the Fischoff National Chamber Music Competition.

-Nicholas has studied with John Blacklow, Nadine Shank, Estela Olevsky, and Gilles Vonsattel.
+His teachers include John Blacklow, Nadine Shank, Estela Olevsky, and Gilles Vonsattel.